wchresta/passdraw-demo/README.md

-# passdraw-fe
+# passdraw-demo

-Passdraw FE is a simple example front end to show case how passdraw is presented to users.
+Passdraw Demo is a simple example front end to show case how passdraw could be presented to users.